-Assessment and evaluation of the Shoal Bay Holiday Park site, operations and development potential has identified a range of opportunities to improve the performance of the Park.
+Assessment and evaluation of the Halifax Holiday Park site, operations and development potential has identified a range of opportunities to improve the performance of the Park.

-This Plan separates Shoal Bay Holiday Park into seven (qty x7) distinct precincts, each with its own unique character and values as defined by land use, function, character and location.
-This chapter outlines the current status and future potential for each precinct, and includes management actions to improve the commercial, functional and/or environmental performance of each precinct.
+This Plan separates Halifax Holiday Park into seven distinct precincts, each with its own unique character and values as defined by land use, function, character and location.
+This chapter outlines the current status and future potential for each precinct, and includes management actions to improve the commercial functional of each precinct.

-The seven precincts are detailed in the below site map:
+These seven precincts are detailed in the Site Map below.